openradx/adit/README.md

 -   Copy cert.pem and key.pem from N:\Dokumente\Projekte\ADIT_Server\ssl_certificate to /var/www/adit/ssl/
 -   Restart adit_prod_web container
 -   Add the DICOM servers and folders

+# Announement

+Liebe Kolleginnen und Kollegen,

+ADIT ist das Ergebnis von weit über hundert Stunden Entwicklungsarbeit, die vorwiegend in meiner Freizeit statt fand.
+Ich habe es erschaffen mit der Intention die Arbeit bezüglich der Verarbeitung von radiologischen Bildern zu vereinfachen, so dass man sich wieder auf die eigentlichen wissenschaftlichen Tätigkeiten fokussieren kann.
+Umgekehrt bitte ich euch darum mich auf Publikationen zu berücksichtigen, für welche ADIT zum Einsatz kam.

+Euer Kai Schlamp

+Dear colleagues,

+ADIT is the result of well over a hundred hours of development work, most of which took place in my spare time.
+I created it with the intention to simplify the work related to the processing of radiological images, so that one can focus on the actual scientific activities again.
+Vice versa I ask you to consider me on publications for which ADIT was used.

+Yours, Kai Schlamp